Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Introduction

-Our proposed model is a type of Markov renewal process (MRP) where the state transitions evolve as a Markov chain while the state durations follow a transition density function that depends on the current state.
+Our proposed model is a type of Markov renewal process (MRP) where the state transitions evolve as a Markov chain while the state durations follow a transition density function that depends on {both the previous and the current} state.
 MRPs were originally introduced by \cite{pyke1961markov}.
-MRPs and their variations, including semi-Markov models \citep{levy1954processus,smith1955regenerative}, have found success in a variety of applications such as in modeling clinical trials \citep{weiss1965semi}, sleeping patterns \citep{yang1973use}, HIV disease occurrences \citep{foucher2005semi}, etc. Bayesian methods for MRPs have also been developed. \cite{phelan1990bayes} designed an MRP where the prior consisted of a family of Dirichlet distributions for transition matrices and a Beta family of Lévy processes for state duration times. \cite{muliere2003reinforced} and \cite{bulla2007bayesian} developed Bayesian nonparametric reinforced MRPs.
-Bayesian MRPs with Weibull distributed inter-occurrence times have been developed for seismic data in \cite{alvarez2005estimation, epifani2014bayesian}.
-Our construction is different from classical MRPs in a number of ways.
-We model a collection of sequences produced by many different subjects under the influence of multiple external covariates, accommodating fixed effects of the covariates as well as random effects of the subjects in our models for both the transition probability matrices and the distribution of the ISIs.
-We also allow the selection of important covariates for both the state transition dynamics and the ISI distribution via probabilistic partitioning of the covariate levels.
+MRPs and their variations, including semi-Markov models \citep{levy1954processus,smith1955regenerative}, have found success in a variety of applications such as in modeling clinical trials \citep{weiss1965semi}, sleeping patterns \citep{yang1973use}, HIV disease occurrences \citep{foucher2005semi}, etc. Bayesian methods for MRPs have also been developed. \cite{phelan1990bayes} designed an MRP where the prior consisted of a family of Dirichlet distributions for transition matrices and a Beta family of Levy processes for state duration times. \cite{muliere2003reinforced} and \cite{bulla2007bayesian} developed Bayesian nonparametric reinforced MRPs.
+Bayesian MRPs with Weibull distributed inter-occurrence times have been developed for seismic data in \cite{alvarez2005estimation, epifani2014bayesian}. {Unlike most classical MRPs that focus on modeling a single sequence, we jointly model a collection of sequences, each one associated with an individual as well as a set of time-invariant external covariates, accommodating fixed effects of the covariates as well as random effects of the subjects for both the transition probability matrices and the distribution of the ISIs. } We also allow the selection of important covariates for both the state transition dynamics and the ISI distribution via probabilistic partitioning of the covariate levels.
 These are in contrast to existing methods on classical MRPs where typically only a single sequence is modeled and the distribution of state duration depends only on the current state.

 {Besides being directly useful for analyzing mouse vocalization data sets, the methodology proposed in the paper can be used for a great variety of applications where MRPs are useful {such as the examples cited above}.
-Our proposed model for the ISIs may also be of independent statistical interest in developing mixture models for continuous variables with mixed covariate and individual effects which, to our knowledge, have not been explored much in the literature. }
+Our proposed model for the ISIs may also be of independent statistical interest in developing mixture models for continuous variables with mixed covariate and individual effects which, to our knowledge, have not been explored much in the literature.}